Who may register to vote in Maryland?

 Even if you do not have a fixed residence, you have the right to vote as long as you meet the other voting requirements.

 However, you must provide a mailing address in order to register to vote.
 You may provide to address of the place you regularly receive mail.
-69 Op.
-Att'y Gen. 138 (1984).
-The following are some examples of possible addresses you may be able to use.
-You may first ask if they would be willing to accept mail for you.
+The following are some examples of possible addresses you may be able to use (you may first ask if they would be willing to accept mail for you):

 It makes sense to give them a way to contact you when you receive mail.
-You can set up an email account that you can access from a public library or any other computer that you are able to use.
+For instance, you can set up an email account that you can access from a public library or any other computer that you are able to use.